-Defining an audience is the first step in a report creation.
+Defining an audience is the first step in report creation.
 Audiense allows you to create different types of audiences.
-In this article you will learn how to create audiences based on profile attributes.
+In this article, you will learn how to create audiences based on profile attributes.

 Basic Audience Insights Manager:

 With the basic audience manager you are able to define your audience using the following criteria:

 - Followers of @handle: this can be your current community on Twitter, or your competitor’s

 - Job role: this will search for profiles that have defined themselves with this role

 - Bio Keywords: information users provide in their profile bio

 - Interests: what the users are interested in